9×19mm Parabellum: Russian military overpressure variants

 The 7N21 (Cyrillic: 7Н21) 9×19mm overpressure variant features an armor-piercing bullet and generates a peak pressure of 280 MPa.
 The 7N21 bullet features a hardened (sub-caliber) steel penetrator core, enclosed by a bimetal jacket.
 The space between the core and jacket is filled with polyethylene, and the tip of the penetrator is exposed at the front of the bullet to achieve better penetration.
 The penetration range for body armor is specified at up to 40 m.
 The MP-443 Grach and GSh-18 pistols and PP-19 Vityaz, PP-90M1 and PP-2000 submachine guns were designed for use with this overpressure cartridge.
 Jane's Infantry Weapons stated in 2003 that the 7N21 cartridge combined the 9×19mm Parabellum dimensions with a 9×21mm Gyurza bullet design and was developed specifically for the penetration of body armor and for the MP-443 Grach pistol, the latest Russian service pistol.

 The 7N31 (Cyrillic: 7Н31) / PBP 9×19mm overpressure variant uses the same concept with a similar but lighter bullet that achieves higher muzzle velocity.
 The penetration of an 8 mm-thick St3 steel plate is specified at up to 10 m.
 The 7N31 cartridge was developed in the late 1990s for the GSh-18 pistol.
 The 7N31 was adopted for the PP-90M1 and PP-2000 submachine guns.
 Its maximum service pressure remains unclear.

 The construction of the two rounds allows them to be effective against both unarmored and armored targets.
 If the bullet strikes an unarmored target, it holds together to produce a wide wound channel.
 If the bullet strikes an armored target, the sleeve is stripped away, and the core penetrates alone.
 The disadvantage of the rounds is that high impact velocities are needed to work effectively, so the bullets are relatively light to maximize their muzzle velocity.
 This means they lose velocity relatively quickly, limiting their effective range.

+The 7N30 (Cyrillic: 7Н30) or RG057 consists of hardened steel core tension-fitted into a metal sheath.

+The 7N35 (Cyrillic: 7Н35) consists of lead core in a metal sheath.
+It was never accepted into service.

 Other variants

+9mm Parabellum ammunition is offered in a wide array of types and variations, designed to meet the specific needs and preferences of its users.
+This diversity in 9mm ammunition encompasses multiple standard categories, such as full metal jacket (FMJ), jacketed and unjacketed hollow point (JHP), frangible ammunition, soft point, tracer, and other specialized variants tailored for competitive shooting or law enforcement applications.
 VBR-B produces specialized bullets for this cartridge, a two-part controlled fragmenting projectile and an armor-piercing bullet that features a brass sabot and a hardened steel penetrator.
 These are designed to increase the content of the permanent wound cavity and double the chance of hitting a vital organ.